'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 GROSS: So let's start with your name.
 Once you started being called Toni, did you feel different from being called Chloe?

 MORRISON: I never felt like anything other than Chloe.
 You know, my name, Chloe, nobody could pronounce it properly outside my family.
-In school, the teachers called me Chlo (ph) or Chlovee (ph) or Chlorey (ph) because it was spelled that way.
+In school, the teachers called me Chlo (ph) or Chlovee (ph) or Chlorey (ph) (laughter) because it was spelled that way.
 It's much more common now.
 But I couldn't bear to have people mispronounce my name.
-But the person I was, was this person who was called Chloe.
+But the person I was was this person who was called Chloe.
 And then there's a wing of my family who are all Catholics.
-And I - and one of them was a cousin with whom I was very close, and she was a Catholic.
-And so I got baptized, et cetera, and I chose Saint Anthony of Padua as the baptismal name.
+And I - and one of them was a cousin whom - with whom I was very close, and she was a Catholic.
+And so I got baptized, etc., and I chose Saint Anthony of Padua as the baptismal name.

 So then I go away and the people in Washington, they don't know how to pronounce C-H-L-O-E. So somebody mistakenly called me Toni 'cause she couldn't hear Chloe.
 So I said uh-huh (laughter).
 Now - so I don't care.
 Call me Toni.
 It's easy.
 You don't have to mispronounce my name.
 And then I meant to put my maiden name in the first book I wrote, as a matter of fact.
 But I called the publisher and said, oh, by the way, I don't want Toni Morrison to be on the book.
 And they said, it's too late.
 They've already sent it to the Library of Congress.
 But I really would have preferred Toni Wofford.

-GROSS: "...And forbid them not."
-And it's - Jesus wants to bless the children, so he's basically saying, let the children come to me.
+GROSS: Jesus wants to bless the children, so he's basically saying let the children come to me.
 Do not forbid them from coming.

 MORRISON: Yeah, they were holding them back.